-This means that before you can go out looking for your next advancement therapist you’re going to have to look inside at yourself first in order to challenge your own abilities as an executive and leader.
-In part two of our three-part series, we’ll discuss how to recruit, hire, and train
+This means that before you can go out looking for your next advanced therapist, you’re going to have to look inside yourself first in order to challenge your own abilities as an executive and leader.
+In part two of our three-part series, we’ll discuss how to recruit, hire, and train.

 - The three types of bosses: someone who never belonged in the position to begin with, the one who lacks motivation and work-ethic required of a boss, and a bully who simply seeks to control others with a strong need to be right.

 - The advancement therapist is who will carry the greatest responsibility and accountability throughout your practice – they typically become your clinical director or a regional manager.